 As your cat recovers from scheduled surgery, providing the right at-home care can make all the difference to helping them return to their normal routine as soon as possible.
-Our the Pacific Northwest vets have some advice to share with you about how to care for your cat after surgery.
+Our Everett vets have some advice to share with you about how to care for your cat after surgery.

 Follow Post-Op Instructions

 Both you and your cat may feel some anxiety leading up to and after surgery.
 That said, understanding how to provide care for your feline friend after they come home is critical to helping your beloved companion return to their regular selves as soon as possible.

 Following your pet's surgery, you will receive clear and thorough instructions about how to care for them during their recovery period at home.
 Following these instructions carefully is key to their health and quick recovery.
 If you are unsure about any instructions, feel free to contact your vet to clarify.
 Even if you arrive home and realize you've forgotten any aspects of your cat's aftercare, don't hesitate to call and ask questions.

 Typically, pets recover from soft tissue surgery such as spays and neuters, reproductive surgeries, C-sections and abdominal surgery faster than procedures involving bones, tendons, ligaments or joints.
 Soft tissue surgeries heal within 2 to 3 weeks on average, and take about 6 weeks to heal completely.

 Recovery after an orthopedic surgery, such as those that involve ligaments, bones and other skeletal structures, typically takes much longer.
 About 80% of recovery from these procedures will occur within 8 to 12 weeks after surgery.
 However, many orthopedic surgeries take 6 months or more for complete recovery.